 You are currently viewing a selection of posts from the Pololu Blog.
 You can also view all the posts.

-Get a FREE copy of Elektor magazine’s December issue with your order while supplies last.
-To get your free issue, enter the coupon code ELEKTOR1213 into your shopping cart.
-The magazine will add 5 ounces to the package weight when calculating your shipping options.
+Get a FREE copy of Elektor magazine’s April issue with your order while supplies last.
+To get your free issue, enter the coupon code ELEKTOR0414 into your shopping cart.
+The magazine will add 7 ounces to the package weight when calculating your shipping options.

 For other issues and more information, see our Free Elektor Magazine Offers page.
 All issues are now available for shipping worldwide!

 Today we released a general-purpose AVR microcontroller breakout board, the A-Star 32U4 Micro.
 But before I get to the A-Star (A* for short), I would like to mention some of our history with AVR boards.

 It has been almost ten years since we introduced our Orangutan Robot Controller, which featured an AVR microcontroller, dual motor drivers, and user-friendly features like a display and buzzer.
 Over the years we expanded the line, making larger, more complicated Orangutans like the Orangutan SVP as well as the miniature Baby Orangutan.